Student Conduct Records

 Maintenance of Records

-When a student is found responsible for violating the University’s Code of Conduct either by administrative action, a hearing officer, or by the University Judicial Council, a student conduct file for the student is created.
+When a student is found responsible for violating the University’s Code of Conduct either by administrative action, a hearing officer, or by the Student Conduct Review Council, a student conduct file for the student is created.
 This file contains all information pertinent to any and all student conduct proceedings in which the student has been involved.
 Each subsequent time a student is found responsible for violating a regulation, his or her record is used in determining a sanction.
 The records of any student contained in the student conduct file shall be maintained by the Dean of Students' office until the student’s graduation from the University, at which time it will be destroyed.
 An exception will be made to this policy, however, in those instances where the student conduct proceedings resulted in a student’s suspension or expulsion from the University.
-In such a case, a notification will appear on the student’s record, and the documents containing the relevant sanction will be maintained to substantiate this notation.
+In such a case, a notification may appear on the student’s record, and the documents containing the relevant sanction will be maintained to substantiate this notation.
 The University reserves the right to retain student conduct files in cases where it can reasonably be anticipated that there may be future litigation.

 Challenges to Records